tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LP_Stu_Parallel_Categories.md

   ![stu_parallel_categories_color.png](Images/stu_parallel_categories_color.png)

-Initiate the story telling piece of the review by asking the student some of the following guided questions:
+If time remains, initiate the story telling piece of the review by asking the student some of the following guided questions:

 * Are there any identifiable patterns at the dimension level?